ministryofjustice/data-and-analytics-engineering/src/content/case-studies/people-data.md

 ---
 eleventyNavigation:
   parent: Case Studies
+  title: People Data
 title: "People Data"
-title: "People Data"
-description: "Enhancing the quality, accessibility and integration of workforce data to support better decisions across MoJ."
+description: "Improving the quality and accessibility of people data to support workforce planning, wellbeing, and strategic insight."
-tags: [corporate, people-data, workforce, analytics]
+tags: [people-data, workforce, analytics, data-platform]
 date: 2025-05-22
 layout: sub-navigation
 ---

-# Corporate: People Data

 ## Overview

-A project to ensure clean, standardised and integrated People data to support effective workforce planning, frontline resourcing, and wellbeing initiatives.
+The People Data Platform project was designed to improve how people data is accessed and used across the Ministry of Justice.
+It enables analysts to answer complex questions about recruitment, staff wellbeing, and workforce planning using clean, modelled data built on a modern technology stack.

 ## Challenge

-- Inconsistent and siloed data made it hard to assess workforce performance
-- Analysts struggled to access clean, documented datasets
-- Manual processes limited advanced analytics and automation
+Historically, people data was fragmented, inconsistently recorded, and difficult to use.
+Analysts spent significant time cleaning and interpreting data from multiple sources, and there was no central model that brought together information on staffing, organisational structure, recruitment, or wellbeing.
+These challenges made it harder to deliver insight, particularly when responding to strategic or cross-cutting workforce questions.

 ## Solution

-- Built robust data pipelines using a modern data stack
-- Developed a unified data model that supports cross-domain insights
-- Enabled the use of data for advanced analytics and AI
+We created a unified data model that combines a range of HR-related datasets—such as staff in post, recruitment pipelines, and organisational structure.
+This model was built using robust pipelines and best-in-class tooling to ensure data was clean, timely, and accessible.

+The platform supports both descriptive and predictive analysis, enabling teams to explore workforce trends, support strategic decision making, and unlock AI-powered use cases.
+By structuring data to serve multiple domains, the solution allows analysts across the MoJ to reuse core components without duplicating effort.

 ## Impact

-- Better workforce planning through timely and trusted data
-- Increased efficiency across analytical teams
-- New potential for AI and machine learning models
+The people data model has improved data access and reduced the time analysts spend preparing datasets.
+It provides a trusted foundation for workforce planning and reporting, helping ensure the MoJ is better equipped to manage staffing challenges, support employee wellbeing, and measure the impact of internal programmes.

+The model also enables new types of analysis that were previously out of reach due to inconsistent or inaccessible data.

 ## Tools & Technologies

-- Modern data stack
-- Modelled and joined datasets
-- Standardised pipelines
+We used modern data engineering tools and pipelines to model and join datasets into a unified structure.
+The platform is designed for flexibility and scalability and supports downstream tools for dashboards, reporting, and advanced analytics.

 ## Partners

-- People Analytics Team
-- Data Engineering
-- Cross-domain data pipeline project
+This work was delivered by the Data Engineering and People Analytics teams, in partnership with analysts and stakeholders across MoJ HR and Strategy functions.